 If a woman’s body does not clear a HPV infection, it can cause changes to cells in their cervix, increasing the risk of developing cervical cancer.
 It usually takes 10 to 15 years for HPV to develop into cervical cancer5.

 In the early stages of cervical cancer, when the condition is most treatable, women usually don’t show symptoms, according to the NCCC4.
 High-risk HPV types do not cause symptoms.
 Pre-cancerous cervix cells that change as a result of a HPV infection also do not cause symptoms.
 Pre-cancerous lesions at other sites in the body may cause symptoms.
-It is only if HPV infection develops into cancer that the cancer may cause symptoms.
+It is only if HPV infection develops into cancer that it may cause symptoms.

 The lack of early-stage symptoms of cervical cancer underlines the need for women to receive regular screening so that the risk of leaving HPV untreated and developing cervical cancer can be reduced.